AnetaTexler/FaceBlit/README.md

 # FaceBlit
-### Real-Time Example-Based Stylization on Mobile Devices
+### Real-Time Example-Based Face Stylization on Mobile Devices

-Explore state-of-the-art in the field of style transfer based on guided texture synthesis, focus namely on methods which handle human faces [1] and can perform synthesis in real-time [2].
-Implement selected method on a mobile device.
-Find the most suitable approach to detect facial landmarks possibly based on Convolutional Neural Network that would enable creation of semantically meaningful guidance for the synthesis.
-Implement a mobile application that transfers user specified artistic style to a photo or a video of a human face captured by built-in camera.
-Try to achieve interactive response on currently available mobile devices and discuss the trade-off between the stylization quality and the stylization speed.
+This project deals with an implementation of Android mobile application allowing example-based style transfer from a given style exemplar to a human face captured by a built-in camera.
+The uniqueness of our application consists in the independence on any online computing resources.
+The entire process of stylization is computed offline by a mobile device and we seek for as fast as possible response of the application together with faithful reproduction of an artistic style.
+The mobile application uses an existing face detector for obtaining essential landmarks of a captured face.
+The project is based on a combination of two papers:

 [1] J. Fišer, O. Jamriška, D. Simons, E. Shechtman, J. Lu, P. Asente, M. Lukáč, and D. Sýkora: Example-Based Synthesis of Stylized Facial Animations.
 ACM Transactions on Graphics 36, 4 (2017).
 (SIGGRAPH, Los Angeles, USA, July 2017)